 The Dinah History

-In 2006, Mariah took The Dinah to yet another level.
+In 2006, after almost 15 years of unheralded success, Mariah took The Dinah to yet another level.
 Booking The Pussycat Dolls and other top tier performers, she started a Dinah trend of picking the next big act in music.
-“In 2006, I finally had the freedom to present a Dinah that was equal to the event’s international fame.
-The Pussycat Dolls actually left their Black Eyed Peas tour to play the gig.
+“In 2006, I wanted to step it up a notch.
+The Pussycat Dolls actually left their Black Eyed Peas tour to play The Dinah.
 It was momentous.”
-In ’07, Mariah and her sexy Club Skirts crew continued the success of ’06 with an even bigger line up, including India.Arie, Jackie Warner, Leisha Hailey, Kate Meonnig, Jane Lynch and 35 other celebrities.
-The L Word joined with Mariah to produce Be Scene, an event in which L Word stars Kate Meonnig, Leisha Hailey, Jane Lynch, Ilene Chaiken and Alexandra Hedison mischievously judged pre-selected audience members as they acted out their favorite L Word scenes.
+In ’07, Mariah and her Club Skirts crew continued the success of ’06 with an even bigger line up, including India.Arie, Uh Huh Her, Jackie Warner, Showtime’s L Word stars, Leisha Hailey, Kate Meonnig, and Jane Lynch and 35 other celebrities.
+Showtime’s The L Word joined with Mariah to produce Be Scene, an event in which L Word stars Kate Meonnig, Leisha Hailey, Jane Lynch, Ilene Chaiken and Alexandra Hedison mischievously judged pre-selected audience members as they acted out their favorite L Word scenes.
 In `08, Pat Benatar, Colbie Caillat, Uh Huh Her, Lisa Lisa, The L Word Stars and many more performers and celebrities joined The Dinah roster.
 For one weekend, thousands of women unite in the common bond of life affirming celebration.
 Women from all over the globe can’t help but leave a weekend like that changed for the better.
 I am proud to produce it.”Mariah says.

 The 2009 Dinah continued Club Skirts ground breaking trend of a high profile, entertainment packed and star filled Dinah.
 Club Skirts hit a grand slam with both Lady Gaga and Katy Perry, as well as The Indigo Girls, Margaret Cho and Uh Huh Her.
 Logo Networks, Here TV, Sirius Radio, Showtime, Inc all came on board as exclusive sponsors of The Club Skirts Dinah Shore Weekend.